 The Canada-Newfoundland and Labrador Offshore Petroleum Board (C-NLOPB) was established by the Federal and Provincial Atlantic Accord Implementation Acts as an independent arms-length regulator for the exploration for, and development and production of, the oil and gas resources in the Canada-Newfoundland and Labrador Offshore Area.
-It reports to the Government of Newfoundland and Labrador and the Government of Canada through the Province's Minister for Natural Resources, Minister for Service NL and the Federal Minister for Natural Resources Canada.
+It reports to the Government of Newfoundland and Labrador and the Government of Canada through the Province's Minister of Industry, Energy and Technology and the Federal Minister of Natural Resources.